joelspadin/vscode-remote-x11/extension/README.md

 Connecting to SSH user@address port 22
 DISPLAY = localhost:11.0
 ```

+If not, the error message may help you figure out the problem.
+Solutions to some
+common errrors are listed below.

+### Is your X server running?

+If you see `DISPLAY = ...` in the Remote X11 logs but nothing shows up when you
+run a GUI application, make sure your X server is running on your local machine.

+### Are the SSH address and port correct?

+By default, Remote X11 uses the `SSH_CONNECTION` variable to determine the
+address and port to the SSH server.
+This may be incorrect if you are using
+features such as port forwarding.

+Check the logs for the "connecting to SSH ..." message and check that the
+address and port are correct.
+If not, fix them with the the `remoteX11.SSH.host`
+and/or `remoteX11.SSH.port` settings.
+Note that these settings must be set on
+the remote machine, so open a remote workspace and use the **Remote** tab of
+settings to change them.

+### Is SSH authenticating?

 If you see an error like "Cannot parse privateKey: Encrypted OpenSSH private
 key detected, but no passphrase given", passphrase-protected keys are not